michael-mueller-git/mtfg-rs/README.md

 ## What is the current goal of this project?

-- Implement only the most necessary functions needed to create a funscript with a opencv video tracker.
+- Implement only the most necessary functions needed to create a funscript with a OpenCV video tracker.

+## Setup

+Execute the installer script from `./contrib/Installer` to setup OpenFunscripter with mtfg-rs Add-On on your computer.
+The application need the [nix package manager](https://nixos.org/download.html) installed on your system.
+The first setup need to compile some libraries witch take a few minutes.

 ## Usage

-I recommend to use the nix flake from this repository to use the application.
-Use the wrapper script `mtfg-rs.sh` to start the application.
-During the first setup the application may need to compile some libraries, which may take a few minutes (depending on the speed of your computer).
+The installer add the Extension `mtfg-rs` to your OpenFunscripter menu where you can control the application.

-## Compile
+## Compile (Experts and Developer)

 ### Linux native